agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 A common interview type for data scientists and machine learning engineers is the machine learning case study.
 In it, the interviewer will ask a question about how the candidate would build a certain model.
-These questions can be challenging for new data scientists because they often lack a lot of practical experience building and shipping models in a business.
+These questions can be challenging for new data scientists because the interview is open-ended and new data scientists often lack practical experience building and shipping models in a business context.

-Just like last time where I [put together and example data manipulation interview practice problem][last_post], this time I will walk you through a practice case study.
+I have a lot of practice with these types of interviews, both from my time at [Insight][should_i_go], from my many times [interviewing for a new job][interviewing], and from designing and implementing Intuit's data science interview.
+Just like last time where I [put together an example data manipulation interview practice problem][last_post], this time I will walk you through a practice case study and how I would work through it.

+[should_i_go]: {% post_url 2018-08-21-should_i_go_to_insight %}
+[interviewing]: {% post_url 2020-09-21-interviewing_for_data_science_positions_in_2020 %}
 [last_post]: {% post_url 2020-12-14-data_science_interview_prep_data_manipulation %}

 ## My Approach

-I attack case study interviews in a set order:
+Case study interviews are just conversations.
+This can make them tougher than they need to be because they lack the obvious structure of a coding interview or [data manipulation interview][last_post].
+I find its helpful to impose some structure on the conversation by approaching the problem in this order:

 1. **Problem**: Dive in with the interviewer and explore what the problem is.
    Look for edge cases, simple cases that you might be able to close out